ssdeaton/finance-agent/README.md

 - Provides type safety and validation
 - Handles errors automatically

-The tool runner returns an iterator that yields messages until the conversation completes (no more tool calls remain).
-This eliminates the need for manual `while` loops and message management.
+The tool runner returns an iterator that yields messages until the conversation completes, removing the need for manual `while` loops and message management.

 ### Comparing approaches